-In today’s environmentally-conscious society, nearly every family and company is striving to do their part to protect the planet.
-From LEED-certified buildings and green roof projects to all-natural cleaning agents and water conservation programs, the response to ecological concern has been huge across homes and industries.
+In today’s environmentally-conscious society, nearly every family and company is striving to do their part to protect the planet, making sure to recycle.
+From LEED-certified buildings and green roof projects to all-natural cleaning agents and water conservation programs, the response to ecological concerns has been huge across homes and industries.

 Today, we take a look at 8 ways you can make an impact through recycling both at home and at work.

 - Know your local recycling guidelines: Different cities and municipalities have varying recycling regulations, so it’s important to be familiar with what can and cannot be recycled in your area.
 You can find this information on your local government’s website or by contacting your local recycling facility.